 Take a look at our DIY Safety Tips and be cautious when using chemical products.
 If a ladder is needed, ensure it is set up on a completely stable and flat surface.

 If you’re cleaning windows inside, remove all objects from the windowsill and take down any curtains or blinds.
-Use a duster to remove any cobwebs or dust – working from top to bottom, remembering to brush off the windowsill afterwards.
+Use a duster to remove any cobwebs or dust – you’ll want your windows to be lint free before you get started.
+Work from top to bottom, remembering to brush off the windowsill afterwards.
 That way, you avoid sweeping mess into an area you’ve already cleaned.

-For cleaning windows outside, repeat the same steps but if you are using a ladder, make sure to wear sensible footwear and place the ladder on a flat, stable surface.
-Buff your outside windows with crumpled-up newspaper for a little extra sparkle.
+If washing windows outside, repeat the same steps.
+However, if you are using a ladder, make sure to wear sensible footwear and place the ladder on a flat, stable surface.

 Top tip: Take the opportunity to give your curtains a wash or spray with fabric freshener.